matt793/Python_Aliases_For_Powershell/README.md

 After running this powershell script you will have python/bash aliases for powershell.
 Print in powershell, will mean the same as print in python.

 ## The Script
-When you run the .ps1 it will add in all the ALIASES for you.
+When you run the .ps1 file it will add in all the ALIASES for you.
 In this script you will find all the following commands.

 ![Example](Screenshot.PNG "Example")